biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 ## I -- Avoid copy-pasting code

-#### Don't Repeat Yourself (DRY)
+### Don't Repeat Yourself

 Sometimes, you have a bit of code, and you need to repeat the operations in that code *almost* exactly.

 This can apply to anywhere from a single line to dozens of lines of code.
 For instance, you may want to rerun a statistical model with different parameter values, or repeat an analysis for different batches or subsets of samples.
-In the context of our trusty penguins dataset, we may want to repeat an analysis for each of the 4 morphological measurements.
+In the context of our trusty penguins dataset, we may want to repeat an analysis for each of the 4 morphological measurements taken for each penguin.

 Your first instinct is perhaps to copy-paste your code several times, and make the necessary slight adjustments in each instance.
 There are problems with this approach, including: